 Vortex-Induced Vibration

-Vortex-induced vibration is a term used to describe the oscillating motion caused when a constant flow of water meets a rounded object, such as a tube.
+Vortex-induced vibration (VIV) is a term used to describe the oscillating motion caused when a constant flow of water meets a rounded object, such as a tube.
 The vibrations increase as the incoming flow becomes more turbulent.
 While vortex-induced vibration can often cause fatigue damage for offshore structures, the motion can be captured as energy.

 Photo: Vortex Hydro Energy LLC